-Borobudur, Candi Ratu Boko & Prambanan are up there with the finest temples in Indonesia – these photos will show why they should be on your bucket list
+Borobudur, Candi Ratu Boko & Prambanan are up there with the finest temples in Indonesia!
+This is why all 3 should be on your Indonesian bucket list

 In all my travels around the world, rarely have I found temples as beautiful as they are in Indonesia.
-And the thing is, nobody has heard of them.
+The thing is, nobody has heard of them.

 You know of Angkor Wat in Cambodia, right?
 Of course you have.

 What about Borobudur?
 Candi Ratu Boko?
 Prambanan?
 No?
-Well they’re up there with the finest temples in Indonesia.
+Well they’re up there with the most beautiful temples in world.
 Don’t believe me?
 Then read on!

 Indonesia is big.